-While the Yoto player appears to be primarily marketed towards children ages 3-12, we’ve actually loved using our Yoto at all ages.
+While the Yoto player appears to be primarily marketed towards children ages 3-12, we’ve actually loved using our Yoto for all ages.

 The Yoto can act as the perfect sound machine for infants using either the content from the night radio (white noise) or through some of the cards (our favourite is the crackling fire).

-As an adult, I’ve also created music cards from old CD albums or played audiobooks on my Yoto just because I love how easy it is to access my content.
+As an adult, I’ve also created music cards on make-your-own cards from old CD albums or played audiobooks on my Yoto using the Yoto app just because I love how easy it is to access my content.

 What comes with a Yoto player?

 The first thing that popped out to me when I received my Yoto was all of the environmentally friendly packaging.
 There wasn’t any plastic in sight.
 Both the Yoto player and all of the cards that I ordered in my first order came in recyclable cardboard.

 Inside the Yoto box was the Yoto, a circular magnetic charger, a Welcome card (your first audio card that you can put in the machine) in a paper card sleeve, and a quick start booklet.